 About Helen Dewdney, The Complaining Cow

 Helen Dewdney is The Complaining Cow fighting for consumer rights!
 Appearing as an expert on BBC Breakfast, The One Show, Rip Off Britain, ITV, Radios 2, 4, 5 and various local and national media, she advises on how to assert your legal rights and get the best redress you can.
 See the YouTube Channel for media clips too.
-Author of Amazon bestseller How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!, 101 Habits of an Effective Complainer!, Ombudsman Omnishambles, More Ombudsman Omnishambles and compiled Whirlpool – The tumble dryer story without the spin
+Author of Amazon bestsellers How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!, 101 Habits of an Effective Complainer!, Ombudsman Omnishambles, More Ombudsman Omnishambles and compiled Whirlpool – The tumble dryer story without the spin

 The Complaining Cow in the media

 I am the This is Money Consumer Champion, write for the Financial Times, Moneywise and The Telegraph and am part of the Rip Off Britain consumer expert team and the BBC Radio London expert phone in team.
 I also appear on BBC Breakfast, The One Show various BBC and ITV news programmes and regularly contribute to various national publications and BBC Radios 2, 4 and 5, such as The Jeremy Vine, Moneybox and You and Yours.
 For more see Moodia coverage and the showreel (from 2016) below.

 I also do this sort of stuff!
 See Case study: Tesco and a consumer champion From court to exclusive interview and more

 Helen offer a variety of Services.
 Complaining for people and working with companies on improving customer service and complaint procedures and processes.

 Helen Dewdney, The Complaining Cow Publications